 Save the Dogs and other Animals is Romania’s leading animal welfare organization.
 The organization was founded in 2002 to promote a culture in Romania where people recognize the importance of animal welfare in their communities and where the inhumane killing of stray dogs stops.
 Save the Dogs and other Animals provides free sterilization and treatment for animals living in the streets and living as free-roaming members of their communities.
 The organization recently rescued 30 dogs from a war-damaged shelter in Ukraine, provides supplies and other support for refugees crossing from Ukraine to Romania, sends pet food to animal shelters in Ukraine, and provides supplies for refugees at Bucharest airport.
 When appropriate, dogs and cats are rehomed through an international adoption program.
 The facilities in Cernavoda, Romania, typically have around 120 dogs, 40 cats, 60 donkeys, and 20 horses.

-In its Ukraine response, they’ve sent more than 10 tons of pet food to shelters and volunteers who feed street dogs and cats, and they’re planning to send more than 16 tons in the next week or two.
+In its Ukraine response, they’ve sent more than 400 tons of pet food to shelters and volunteers who feed street dogs and cats, and continue to send more as funds to purchase more food is received.
 They’ve helped more than 400 refugees’ pets and given away more than 300 pet carriers and hundreds of other pet supplies.
 They rescued 30 dogs from a Ukrainian shelter damaged by a Russian attack.

 A family in shock, comprising a grandmother, a mother, and her teenage son, arrived at Romania’s border point at Isaccea, chilled to the bone and accompanied by their dachshund named Odessa.